abruzzi/patterns-for-state-management-in-react/README.md

 });
 ```

 Keyboard navigation tests are slightly more intricate, primarily due to the absence of a visual interface.
 This necessitates a more integrated testing approach.
 One effective method is crafting a mock test component to authenticate the behavior.
-Such tests serve a dual purpose: they provide an instructional guide on utilizing the headless component and, since they employ JSX, offer a genuine insight into user interactions.
+Such tests serve a dual purpose: they provide an instructional guide on utilizing the Headless Component and, since they employ JSX, offer a genuine insight into user interactions.

 Consider the following test, which replaces the prior state check with an integration test: